 This will provide our partner Transport for NSW with valuable experimentation results to enable them to evaluate the potential implication and benefits of this new technology.
 It will also highlight the importance of intelligent infrastructure to improve safety outcomes for road users.

-Our partners: Ford Motors Company, University of Michigan
+Our collaborators: Ford Motors Company, University of Michigan

 This project involves a number of researchers and PhD students from the University of Sydney and Michigan University working together to address the automation challenges of the next generation of urban vehicles.
 It is examining various aspects of autonomous vehicles including perception, mapping and decision and control.